Rebecca Gjini

 Ensemble Kalman Inversion (EKI) is a derivative-free optimization method used to solve nonlinear least squares problems.

 Ensemble Kalman Inversion (EKI) is a derivative-free optimization method used to solve nonlinear least squares problems.
-The algorithm is designed to solve for the minimizer of a cost function over multiple iterations.
-EKI relies on an ensemble to approximate the derivatives needed to iterate through an optimization problem.
-The derivative approximations are calculated from the ensemble itself using covariance matrices.
-During each iteration, the ensemble members are updated using the derivative approximation and eventually the ensemble will collapse onto the minimizer of the cost function.
+The algorithm is designed to solve for the minimizer of a loss function over multiple optimization iterations.
+EKI relies on an ensemble to approximate derivative information using statistics from the ensemble.
+During each iteration, the ensemble members are updated using the derivative approximation and eventually the ensemble will collapse onto the minimizer of the loss function.
+I presented some of my research on iterative ensemble methods at the 20th international EnKF workshop (June 2025).

 Automatic Differentiation